Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 .. note::

-    It is recommended to test on single device since Distributed Training such as DDP internally uses :class:`~torch.utils.data.distributed.DistributedSampler` which replicates some samples to make sure all devices have same batch size in case of uneven inputs.
+    It is recommended to validate on single device to ensure each sample/batch gets evaluated exactly once.
     This is helpful to make sure benchmarking for research papers is done the right way.
+Otherwise, in a multi-device setting, samples could occur duplicated when :class:`~torch.utils.data.distributed.DistributedSampler` is used, for eg. with ``strategy="ddp"``.
+It replicates some samples on some devices to make sure all devices have same batch size in case of uneven inputs.

 ----------